sfeucht/sfeucht.github.io/content/syllogisms.md

 April 23, 2025

 <span style="color:gray">
-<i>(Logical reasoning is not fundamental to human intelligence.
-It's just a skill that some people in some cultures get very used to.)</i>
+<i>(I think that we overvalue logical reasoning when it comes to measuring "intelligence.")</i>
 </span>

 What do we mean by *intelligence* in the context of cognitive science and AI?
 One thing that often comes to mind is logical reasoning: deriving conclusions from a set of axioms and rules, or thinking through syllogisms like *"all cats are mammals, all mammals are warm-blooded, therefore all cats are warm-blooded."*

-Until recently, I thought of structured reasoning tasks as central to human (and therefore machine) intelligence.
+Until recently, I thought of structured reasoning tasks as central to human (and by extension machine) intelligence.
 It seemed almost obvious that a "truly" intelligent system would encode abstract notions of, e.g., [same versus different,](https://arxiv.org/abs/2310.09612) and that such a system would have absolutely no trouble with syllogistic tasks.
 I don't think this is an unpopular opinion: critics of LLMs assert that logical tasks are [essential to "true" general intelligence](https://garymarcus.substack.com/p/llms-dont-do-formal-reasoning-and).
 Some go on to claim that this type of reasoning is fundamentally incompatible with probablistic next-token prediction.

 But I'm not sure that abstract logical reasoning is quite as fundamental to human intelligence as it seems.
 In his 1982 work *Orality and Literacy*, Walter Ong references a [book containing a series of interviews](https://dl1.cuni.cz/pluginfile.php/738180/mod_resource/content/0/Luria%20-%20Cognitive-development-its-cultural-and-social-foundations.pdf) by A.R.
-Luria, a Soviet neuropsychologist who interviewed low-educated populations of Uzbeks in the Uzbek SSR in 1931.
-The interviews were published over forty years later, in 1976, and reveal something interesting about logical reasoning.
+Luria, a Soviet neuropsychologist who interviewed low-educated populations of peasants in the Uzbek SSR in 1931.
+The interviews were published over forty years later, in 1976, and are very interesting to me.

 Here is one of the questions Luria asked people: